 4 Run Configurations

 Create, manage, and run configurations

-Image: Second system Image: Second system Name: My Kernel API Name: My Kernel API
+Image: System in the system is a system Name: My Kernel API

 Filter matched 6 of 13 items Re v ert Apply

 ?
 R un Close

 Define the classpath to use in the Configuration tab, and Press Run .
 A kernel.api file is generated in the output folder and it contains all classes, methods and fields found in the given classpath.